-Students will need five GCSE $A^ - C$ (9 - 4) grades (or equivalent) to enter Post-16, including English and Maths.
+Students will need five GCSE $A^ - C (9 - 4)$ grades (or equivalent) to enter Post-16, including English and Maths.

-This is a highly practical course on which you will learn the skills needed to thrive in the ever-changing modern Performing Arts Industry.
+This is a highly practical course on which you will learn the skills needed to thrive in the everchanging modern Performing Arts Industry.

 The Extended Diploma is equivalent in size to three International A-Levels.
-This qualifications offer you the opportunity to develop your technical performing arts skills through a process of self-evaluation, practice and review.
-In addition, you develop transferable and higher-order skills that are highly regarded by higher education and employers, for example communication, project management and problem solving.
+This gualifications o er you the opportunity to develop your technical performing arts skills through a process of self-evaluation, practice and review.
+In addition, you develop transferable and higherorder skills that are highly regarded by higher education and employers, for example communication, project management and problem solving.